-The issues in the \$Poolz Finance [via ChainPort.io] smart contract code does not pose a considerable risk.
+The issues found in the Brokoli Token smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issues found is floating pragma is set.
-The current pragma Solidity directive is "">=0.6.00.8.0"".
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
-This is especially important if you rely on bytecode-level verification of the code.
+The low-risk issues found are some floating pragma is set.